daos-stack/daos/doc/user/posix.md

 $ fusermount3 -u /tmp/daos
 ```

-When this is done the local dfuse deamon should shut down the mount point,
+When this is done, the local dfuse daemon should shut down the mount point,
-disconnect from the DAOS servers and exit.
+disconnect from the DAOS servers, and exit.
 You can also verify that the
 mount point is no longer listed in the /proc/mounts file

 ### libioil

 An interception library called libioil is available to work with dfuse.
 This
-library works in conjunction with dfuse and allow to interception of POSIX I/O
+library works in conjunction with dfuse and allows the interception of POSIX I/O
 calls and issue the I/O operations directly from the application context through
-libdaos without any appliction changes.
+libdaos without any application changes.
 This provides kernel-bypass for I/O data
 leading to improved performance.
-To use this set the LD_PRELOAD to point to the shared libray in the DOAS install
+To use this set the LD_PRELOAD to point to the shared library in the DOAS install
-dir
+directory:

     LD_PRELOAD=/path/to/daos/install/lib/libioil.so

 Support for libioil is currently planned for DAOS v1.2.